saitejesh-cyber/trust-before-intelligence-book/manuscript/03_chapter_2_inpact_framework.md

 ---

-## Part 2: Echo's Discovery & Prioritization (975 words)
+## PART 2: ECHO'S DISCOVERY AND PRIORITIZATION

 ### The Assessment That Changed Everything

-The CEO studied Sarah's one-page assessment.
-"Twenty-eight out of a hundred.
-We spent fifteen years building data excellence.
-How are we failing this badly?"

-Marcus Williams, CDO, leaned forward.
-"We haven't failed at data excellence—we succeeded brilliantly at building the wrong thing for the agent era."
+Sarah's assessment made the rounds.
+The board wanted answers.
+Dr. Arun Raj scheduled a follow-up.

-Sarah nodded.
-"Marcus is right.
-We built excellence for the human era—overnight batch processing, visual dashboards, analysts who could wait hours for reports.
+"We built excellence for the human era," Sarah explained.
+"Overnight batch processing, visual dashboards, analysts who could wait hours for reports.
 That infrastructure is sophisticated, well-governed, and completely wrong for agents needing sub-second responses to natural language questions with dynamic authorization."

 ### Two Critical Dimensions Explained